Simulation Study of the Space Charge Limit in Heavy-ion Synchrotrons: Error Resonances in the Broken-symmetry Lattice

 This observation suggests the natural conclusion that the approximative FFSC model can accurately represent the more realistic PIC model in tune areas weakly affected by resonance.
 In absence of significant coherent motion, the beam self-fields far away from the core are well represented by the FFSC model.
 Thus, the same conclusion applies not only to weak emittance growth ($<15\%$) but also to weak beam loss.
 Most important of all, working points free of emittance growth and beam loss will be equally well identified by both FFSC and PIC computations.

 These features validate the FFSC model for the search of loss-free working points in extensive tune diagram scans -- a crucial point for the remainder of the present paper.
 Analogous to the externally driven resonance here, the same conclusion has been drawn for space charge (internally) driven resonances when comparing FFSC and PIC \cite[Fig.~9]{PhysRevAccelBeams.24.024201}: the FFSC model proves to be a viable fast prediction tool for ideal working points for machine operation.
-Needless to say that this comparison only holds as long as the resonance induced emittance growth is larger than the inherent noise-related emittance growth in PIC -- an effect which is entirely absent in the FFSC case.
+Needless to say that this comparison only holds as long as the resonance-induced emittance growth is larger than the inherent noise-related emittance growth in PIC -- an effect which is entirely absent in the FFSC case.

-The approximative FFSC model becomes particularly powerful due to the fast computation: (GPU accelerated) PIC simulations require computation times exceeding those of (multi-core CPU accelerated) FFSC simulations by two or even three orders of magnitude \footnote{Simulation times for the full injection plateau of 160'000 turns take 48 days with PIC on the NVIDIA V100 GPU with 20 million macro-particles (cf.\ Fig.~\ref{fig:long-pic-sim}), while FFSC on 16 cores of a recent HPC AMD CPU requires 47 minutes for 1'000 macro-particles (cf.\ Fig.~\ref{fig: tune diagram nonlinSC allerrs})}.
+The approximative FFSC model becomes particularly powerful due to the fast computation: (GPU accelerated) PIC simulations require computation times exceeding those of (multi-core CPU accelerated) FFSC simulations by two or even three orders of magnitude\footnote{Simulation times for the full injection plateau of 160'000 turns take 48 days with PIC on the NVIDIA V100 GPU with 20 million macro-particles (cf.\ Fig.~\ref{fig:long-pic-sim}), while FFSC on 16 cores of a recent HPC AMD CPU requires 47 minutes for 1'000 macro-particles (cf.\ Fig.~\ref{fig: tune diagram nonlinSC allerrs}).}.

-It is important to point out that we find that the AFSC model leads to an overly conservative estimate of resonance-free working points compared to the FFSC model while also requiring (at least a factor ten) more macro-particles to suppress artificial noise from the field updates.
-In particular, we find that the upper edge of the stop-band extends further than in both PIC and FFSC cases, cf.~Appendix~\ref{app: afsc}.
-For the remainder of the paper we will therefore consider the fixed frozen space charge model.
+At this point we emphasise our finding that the \emph{adaptive} frozen space charge model leads to an overly conservative estimate of resonance-free working points compared to the FFSC model while also requiring (at least a factor ten) more macro-particles to suppress artificial noise from the field updates.
+In particular, the upper edge of the stop-band appears to extend further than in both PIC and FFSC cases, cf.~Appendix~\ref{app: afsc}.
+For the remainder of the paper we will therefore consider the \emph{fixed} frozen space charge model.